-Any pregnancy that occurs after administration of IP will be reported on a Pregnancy Form and followed-up at 1 year post-delivery, if feasible.
+Any pregnancy that occurs after administration of IP will be reported on a Pregnancy Report Form within 24 hours of awareness and followed-up at estimated date of delivery and 1 year post-delivery, if feasible.
+(S)AEs associated with these events must be reported on the appropriate (S)AE forms, and follow the guidance on timing of the report provided in Section 12.1.2.3.

-If an investigator becomes aware of an SAE occurring in a subject after study completion, the SAE must be reported on the SAE Form within 24 hours after awareness; no additional reporting on CRFs is necessary.
+If an investigator becomes aware of an SAE occurring in a subject after study completion, the SAE must be reported on the provided SAE Report Form within 24 hours after awareness; no additional reporting on CRFs is necessary.